I have acute sinusitis, and my doctor doesn't think I need antibiotics. Are there nonprescription medications that can

 OTC medications that may help include:

 - Decongestants.
 These work by narrowing blood vessels to help reduce inflammation and swelling that cause sinus congestion.
 Such OTC medications (Sudafed, others) are available in liquids, tablets and nasal sprays.

 - Pain relievers.
-Pain caused by pressure buildup in the sinus cavities may be relieved by aspirin, acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+Pain caused by pressure buildup in the sinus cavities may be relieved by pain relievers such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 Always use OTC products as directed.
 If your child becomes infected, check with his or her doctor to find out what's safe.

 Other home remedies you may want to try: